SamPuttman/pirate_ship_app/README.md

 [x] done

-User Story 1, Parent Index
+User Story 1, Pirate Ship Index

 For each parent table
 As a visitor